Dark-Knight-Rises/Logseq/pages/Blockchain.md

 		- Block header
 			- Metadata about a block.
 				- Previous block hash.
+					- Every block inherits from the previous block.
 				- Mining statistics used to construct the block.
 				- ((62815db8-e5e9-4072-abd6-b9c02584cf3e)) root.
 		- List of transactions